sethyeung0404/genshin/README.md

 Love to all Genshin Impact player and developers!

 p.s.
 I do not own the icon and this is definitely not official.

+## Progress

+Trying to add more variant colors such as different characters in the future, stay tuned.

+## Known Issues

+1. Code suggestions extension such as tabnine will remain black font color which is diffcult to see, but as they don't provide solution to change color :/.

+2. If you find the native tab color annoying, please add this to your settings.json `"workbench.editor.decorations.colors": false,`